Skip to main content

 Arms export controls in France are regulated at the national level under the French Code of Defence.
 The competence to grant, suspend, amend and revoke licences for the export of military goods is vested in the Prime Minister, who acts based on recommendations issued by an Inter-ministerial Commission for the ‘study of war material exports’ known as the CIEEMG.

-Litigation in France has sought to challenge the licensing decisions of the Prime Minister in administrative proceedings pursuant to the governing French Code of Administrative Justice, in particular Article L.521-1 and Article L.521-2.
+Litigation in France, in the context of the situation in Yemen, has sought to challenge the licensing decisions of the Prime Minister in administrative proceedings pursuant to the governing French Code of Administrative Justice, in particular Article L.521-1 and Article L.521-2.

-While France has ratified the ATT, and as an EU Member State is bound by the EU Common Position, French legislation does not explicitly incorporate either instrument.
-Additionally, the French Code of Defence does not clarify whether they can be invoked in court as a basis for challenging licenses for the export of military goods.
+While France has ratified the Arms Trade Treaty (ATT), and as an EU Member State is bound by the EU Common Position, French legislation does not explicitly incorporate either instrument.
+Additionally, the French Code of Defence does not clarify whether they can be invoked in court as a basis for challenging licences for the export of military goods.

 For a more detailed overview of the French framework, see this report by SIPRI.